 Bridge to I-270.
 A third HOT lane will be provided in both directions on the New Bridge to accommodate vehicles exiting and entering the HOT lanes to and from the George Washington Parkway, south of the bridge.
 This typical section also shows a possible location for a pedestrian and bicycle shared-use path on the Bridge.
 The bottom typical section shows improvements along I-270 to I-370, where one existing high-occupancy vehicle, or H-O-V, lane will be converted to a HOT lane and one HOT lane will be added in each direction.
 The new HOT lanes would be separated and tolled to maintain traffic speeds or throughput.
-The Managed Lanes Study NEPA process will result in a Final Environmental Impact Statement, called an F-E-I-S, and RCOD do not include a managed lanes Build Alternative.
-To learn more about the Managed Lanes Study and the M-DOT S-H-A Recommended Preferred Alternative 9: Phase 1 South, please visit 495-270-p3.com/.
+The Managed Lanes Study NEPA process will result in a Final Environmental Impact Statement, called an F-E-I-S, and Record of Decision, known as a ROD.
+Tolls will not be implemented within Phase 1 South if the F-E-I-S and ROD do not include a managed lanes Study and the M-DOT S-H-A Recommended Preferred Alternative 9: Phase 1 South, please visit 495-270-p3.com/.
 6 How do HOT lanes benefit everyone?
 So you may be wondering what HOT lanes are and what benefits they provide over general purpose lanes.
 HOT lanes are dedicated managed lanes within the highway right of way that single-occupancy vehicle, or S-O-V, motorists may use by paying a variably priced toll.
 HOT lanes are designed to operate at 45 miles per hour or higher.
 Average speeds in the general-purpose lanes also improve because drivers choosing to use the HOT lanes reduce the vehicles in the general-purpose lanes.
 These improvements in speed and travel time encourage motorists who have been using local roadways to switch back to the interstate because it will be operating much better; thus, reducing cut-through traffic on the local roads.
 Free passage will be granted for H-O-V 3 Plus, buses, and motorcycles.
-By granting free passage to H-O-V 3 Plus, buses and motorcycles, these new lanes will: give people a more reliable trip, provide more equitable opportunities with the option to travel free, reduce dependence on single-occupancy vehicles ) and create new opportunities for ride sharing supporting regional planning efforts to expand HOT/HOV usage.
-The HOT lanes are compatible with the Express lanes in Virginia, which is important because they will be connecting directly to them.
+By granting free passage to H-O-V 3 Plus, buses and motorcycles, these new lanes will: give people a more reliable trip, provide more equitable opportunities with the option to travel free, reduce dependence on single-occupancy vehicles) and create new opportunities for ride sharing supporting regional planning efforts to expand HOT/HOV usage.
+The HOT lanes are compatible with the Express lanes in Virginia, which is important because they will be connecting directly to the statement of the st them.
+The HOT lanes allow for a more reliable trip for the buses operating at increased speeds in free-flow traffic.